 In addition to attending every class for which they are scheduled, Upper School students must be at every meeting of each group to which they belong and every appointment made with members of the faculty or administration.
 All students except seniors are required to go to their scheduled lunch period.
-Seniors are required to attend all class meetings, assemblies and other required meetings during tutorial.
+All students, including seniors, are required to attend all class meetings, assemblies and tutorial.